 All gifts remain in play throughout the game whether they’re wrapped or unwrapped.
 Unwrapping them just adds more fun to the game because people then know what they’re stealing/swapping.

-If someone rolls a 1, 2, 3, or 4 (the numbers for swapping and stealing), do they open their gift?
+If someone rolls something other than a 5 or a 6 (the numbers for unwrapping), do they open their gift?

 Does everyone swap their gift when someone rolls a 1 or a 2?